hazelcast/hazelcast-nodejs-client/CONTRIBUTING.md

 To help us resolve your issue quickly and efficiently, we need as much data for diagnostics as possible.
 Please share with us the following information:

 1. Exact Node.js client version that you use (_e.g._ `4.1.0`).
 2. Exact Hazelcast version that you use (_e.g._ `4.0.1`, also whether it is a minor release, or the latest snapshot).
 3. Cluster size, _i.e._ the number of Hazelcast cluster members.
 4. Number of clients.
 5. Java version.
 It is also helpful to mention the JVM parameters.
 6. Operating system.
 If it is Linux, kernel version is helpful.
 7. Logs and stack traces, if available.
 8. Detailed description of the steps to reproduce your issue.

 ## Pull requests

 Thanks a lot for creating your <abbr title="Pull Request">PR</abbr>!

-A PR can target many different subjects:
+A PR can target many subjects:

 * [Documentation](https://github.com/hazelcast/hazelcast-nodejs-client/blob/master/DOCUMENTATION.md):
 either fix typos or improve the documentation as a whole